borkdude/blog/posts/oss-updates-jul-aug-2026.md

   - [#1882](https://github.com/clj-kondo/clj-kondo/issues/1882): built-in support for `clojure.test.check.clojure-test/defspec`
   - [#2877](https://github.com/clj-kondo/clj-kondo/issues/2877): warn when `#_` before an unmatched reader conditional discards the next form.
 E.g. `[#_#?(:cljs 1) 2]` reads as `[]` in `:clj` and will warn.
   - Vars defined in `comment` forms no longer count for `:shadowed-var`, `:unused-private-var` and `:inline-def`.
-  - Performance: use a record for var usages: -13.5% allocation, ~5-10% faster linting.
+  - Performance: use a record for var usages: 13.5% less allocation, ~5-10% faster linting.
 More performance work by [@alexander-yakushev](https://github.com/alexander-yakushev)
   - The minimum Clojure version to run clj-kondo on the JVM is now `1.11`.
   - [Full changelog](https://github.com/clj-kondo/clj-kondo/blob/master/CHANGELOG.md)